 Key Points

-- A Golden Retriever puppy typically costs between $3,000 to $7,000 in Australia, depending on factors like breeder reputation, pedigree, and location.
+- A Golden Retriever puppy typically costs between $3,000 to $7,000 in Australia, depending on breeder and pedigree.

 - Celebrated for their friendly temperament, intelligence, and devotion, Golden Retrievers are ideal companions for families, individuals, and service roles.